-Our on-campus Sports Centre will be open at the start of term, providing access to our fitness suite, studio, sports hall and swimming pool.
 For all students who are enrolled with Edge Hill University this year, we are offering a specially discounted Annual Premier Peak membership – just £75 for the academic year.

 For more information on membership, updates on opening times and facilities take a look at the Edge Hill Sport webpages.

 Our Arts Centre is also temporarily closed – but as soon as guidance allows us, we’ll be offering an exciting programme of events including film screenings, live outdoor comedy performances and games cafés.
 Most performances and screenings are free.

 Keep an eye on the webpage to see when we’re open and check out what’s on.

 Retail and catering outlets

 Information about the catering and hospitality outlets on campus, including menus and latest opening times, can be found online.